150 Random Facts That Will Make You the Most Interesting Person in the Room

 Bob Dylan Introduced the Beatles to Marijuana

 As the legend goes, Bob Dylan met the Beatles first the very first time on August 28th, 1964.
 They met about the Beatles played a concert in Queens, at the Delmonico Hotel in Manhattan.
 Then, according to the story, Bob Dylan and his friend Al Arnowitz introduced the four men from Liverpool to marijuana.
-Turns out, Dylan assumed that the group were already familiar with cannabis because of a misheard lyric in “I Want To Hold Your Hand.”
+Turns out, Dylan assumed that the group was already familiar with cannabis because of a misheard lyric in “I Want To Hold Your Hand.”
 He was wrong.

 The Beatles Were Turned Down Before Making it Big